 - Drive axle housings and internal components, axles and joints

-Spend more and you can add electrical, cooling, steering, air conditioning and fuel system repairs.
+Spend more and add electrical, cooling, steering, air conditioning and fuel system repairs.

-MBI policies handle garage-time in different ways.
-Some only pay for repairs done at a car dealership or by a preferred mechanic, while others allow you to pick any authorized mechanic.
+MBI policies handle garage time in different ways.
+Some only pay for repairs at a car dealership or by a preferred mechanic, while others allow you to pick any authorized mechanic.

 Why MBI might not be worth the money

 MBI, however, has critics, including Jack Gillis, Consumer Federation of America’s director of public affairs.